Deploy AppLocker policies by using the enforce rules setting

-This topic describes the steps to deploy AppLocker policies by using the enforcement setting method in Windows Server 2012 and Windows 8.
+This topic for IT professionals describes the steps to deploy AppLocker policies by using the enforcement setting method.

 Background and prerequisites